Ramon Trias Fargas, 25-27

 Short Bio and Picture

-Albert Marcet is ICREA Research Professor at CREI (Center for Research in International Economics) and Research Professor at the Barcelona Graduate School of Economics, where he is also the AXA Research Chair on Macroeconomic Risk.
+Albert Marcet is ICREA Research Professor at CREi (Center for Research in International Economics) and Research Professor at the Barcelona School of Economics, where he is also the AXA Research Chair on Macroeconomic Risk.
 He is Adjunct Professor at Universitat Pompeu Fabra, a Fellow of the Econometric Society, and Research Fellow of CEPR.

 Previously, he has been Professor of Economics at University College London, Director of MOVE, Research Professor at IAE-CSIC, Professor at Universitat Pompeu Fabra (UPF), Professor at the London School of Economics (LSE), and Associate Professor at Carnegie-Mellon University.

 Professor Marcet’s research focuses on four main areas: expectations learning models, dynamic model solving techniques, fiscal policy and time series.
 Highlights of his work include his collaboration with the Nobel Prize in Economics Thomas Sargent, whose analysis has been used in many articles to justify (or not) the use of DSGE models with rational expectations used in many central banks to predict the effects of policy changes.
 More recently he has studied learning models to explain the behavior of the economy and the design of macroeconomic policies.
 He showed that the hyperinflations observed in many countries in the 1980s can be explained naturally with learning models.
 The economic policy recommendation that emerges from his model is to promote a real reform and to anchor inflation expectations using exchange rate rules, in line with what today is thought to effectively have ended the 80s hyperinflations.